Business LoansBusiness Loan Requirements: 7 Things You Need to Qualify

 • Terminate an old partnership and start a new one

-Partnerships that declare bankruptcy, change names, add or change locations are not required to get a new EIN.
+Partnerships that declare bankruptcy, change names or add or change locations are not required to get a new EIN.
 If 50% or more of the ownership of the partnership, measured in capital and profits, changes hands within a 12-month period, the business also does not need a new EIN.

-Setting up an EIN could protect your Social Security number from overexposure or falling into the wrong hands.
+Setting up an EIN can help protect your Social Security number from overexposure or falling into the wrong hands.
+For freelancers, using an EIN on your tax forms allows you to avoid sharing your Social Security number with every client who pays you.

-If you’re a sole proprietor, you could use an EIN rather than your Social Security number when sending 1099 forms to any contractors or freelancers you paid.
+If you’re a sole proprietor, you can use an EIN rather than your Social Security number when sending 1099 forms to any contractors or freelancers that you pay.

-The advantage of using a business bank account, rather than your personal one, is the ability to keep finances separate.
+A business bank account helps maintain a clear distinction between your business and personal finances.
 It’s always a good idea to keep your personal and professional expenses separate.

-Business credit reporting agencies also require an EIN to create credit reports.
-If you want to help protect your personal credit and establish a business credit profile, having an EIN is a necessary step.
+An EIN separates you from your business and can be connected to your business credit score.
+If you want to help protect your personal credit and establish a business credit profile, having an EIN is an important step.

-Generally, you would need an EIN if your business pays at least one employee, unless you are a sole proprietor.
+Generally, you’ll need an EIN if your business pays at least one employee, unless you are a sole proprietor.
 You may also need an EIN if your business is a partnership or a corporation, or if you meet other IRS criteria.
-But even if an EIN isn’t required for your business by the IRS, applying is still a good idea for other reasons like setting up business banking.
+But even if an EIN isn’t required for your business by the IRS, applying is still a good idea for other reasons, like setting up business banking.

 Recommended Reading